 - Decent Fringe Benefits for Basic Card.
 For a card whose main selling points are a 15-month 0% APR promotion and below-average ongoing interest, BB&T Bright Card has a nice lineup of fringe benefits.
 These include overdraft protection for BB&T deposit accountholders and Visa-backed benefits such as extended warranties on certain purchased items.

 - No Rewards or Sign-up Bonus.
 BB&T’s biggest drawback is its lack of a rewards program.
-Some competing cards, such as Discover it and Chase Freedom, manage to offer attractive introductory APR promotions (both keep purchase and balance transfer APR at 0% for 12 months) in concert with cash back rewards schemes with better than 1% returns on spending.
+Some competing cards, such as Discover it, manage to offer attractive introductory APR promotions in concert with cash back rewards schemes with better than 1% returns on spending.

 - Still Carries a Balance Transfer Fee.
 BB&T Bright Card always charges a balance transfer fee: the greater of 3% or $10.
 That’s a drawback relative to category leaders such as Chase Slate, which waives its balance transfer fee for the first 60 days.